 Students appreciate not only the faculty expertise, but they frequently cite “great mentoring” and support as outstanding benefits of the QSSP course.
 After completing the course, graduates feel empowered to discuss the proper use and selection of safety equipment at “an elevated level.”

-The consensus is that ISEA’s QSSP course has “gotten it right” in an effort to equip sales representatives with the knowledge required to improve on-the-job safety and improve worker lives.
+The consensus is that ISEA’s QSSP course has “gotten it right” in an effort to equip sales representatives with the knowledge required to improve on-the-job safety for workers.
 The past 20 years, 50 classes, and more than 1,500 graduates are a testament to ISEA’s ongoing commitment.